Reale Museo di Fisica e Storia Naturale: The Collections

 Since its foundation, the Reale Museo housed scientific instruments, natural specimens and a large collection of anatomical wax models that came from previous collections or were specially made to be displayed in the new museum.

 The very first nucleus of the scientific instruments housed in the museum came from the physics laboratory in the Pitti Palace.
 Then came 202 objects from the Medici collections in the Uffizi Gallery, that comprised measuring, mathematical and astronomical instruments—including Galileo's geometrical and military compass and the lens he used to observe the sky, Egnazio Danti's instrument of the Primum Mobile, Giovan Battista Giusti's quadrants, Della Volpaia's sundials and nocturnals, and Antonio Santucci's armillary sphere.
 Finally, the instruments of the Accademia del Cimento were moved from the Pitti Palace to the Reale Museo as well.

 As far as natural history specimens, the museum housed the collections rearranged by Targioni Tozzetti, including Pier Antonio Micheli's herbaria and the collections of Dutch naturalist Georg Everhard Rumph and Danish physician and geologist Niels Steensen.

-The engagement of wax modeller Clemente Susini made it possible to create a great lot of anatomical wax models portraying human body's musculature, internal organs, bones, the eye, the ear, and the nose.
-Six rooms were needed to display the many wax models.
+The hiring of wax modeller Clemente Susini led to the creation of a great lot of anatomical wax models portraying human body's musculature, internal organs, bones, the eye, the ear, and the nose.
+Six rooms were needed to display all the wax models.

-The collection first core was enlarged in the following years with new exhibits that were made—first for studying reasons, then especially for educational reasons—by the workshops that were housed in the Torrigiani Palace since the Reale Museum's beginnings.
+The collection first core was enlarged in the following years with new exhibits that were made—first for studying reasons, then especially for educational reasons by the workshops that were housed in the Torrigiani Palace since the Reale Museum's beginnings.